 Yes, schools and other State and Local agencies get budget cuts during a recession, but many painting projects continue.
-We continued to paint at our local community college at the same rate before the recession of 2008.
+We continued to paint at our local community college the same rate as we did before the recession of 2008.

 The Great Recession

-I have to credit the late Rush Limbaugh, who said something to the effect if there is a recession, I don’t want to participate in it.
+I have to credit the late Rush Limbaugh, who said something to the effect that, “if there is a recession, I don’t want to participate in it.”

-Fortunately for me, some of my competitors throw in the towel.
+Fortunately for me, some of my competitors threw in the towel.
 They probably lost a couple of customers and stopped hustling.

 I believe that some of the slow painting contractors didn’t mind.
 They might have complained on the surface, but they enjoyed the break.
-It was an excuse why they didn’t have to look for work.
+It was an excuse to avoid having to look for work.

 Recessions Do Discriminate

-Most people over 65+ and have disposable income are not painting their homes.
-Independent living communities are certainly affected but less so than someone who lost their job.
+Most people over 65+ with disposable incomes are not painting their homes.
+Independent living communities are certainly affected, but less so than someone who lost their job.

 Who Are The DIYs

 According to Forbes, people under 35 years old are more likely to take care of projects themselves.
-However, 40+ with disposable income of $75k+ are more likely to hire for home services.
+However, those 40+ with disposable incomes of $75k+ are more likely to hire for home services.